 Family Safety in Nepal

 The three challenges while trekking to Nepal with family are altitude, illnesses, and remoteness.

-Firstly, chose the lower Elevation trek, walk slowly, and drink enough water to prevent altitude sickness.
-Do trek in the popular trail listed above to avoid extreme remoteness.
+Firstly, choose the lower Elevation trek, walk slowly, and drink enough water to prevent altitude sickness.
+Do trek on the popular trail listed above to avoid extreme remoteness.
 However, you need to carry your own personal care amenities and snacks.
 In the trek, sticking with Nepalese Dal Bhat can serve your family best.
 Also, looks for the symptoms like diarrhea, cramping, and other gastro illnesses.
 Do carry anti-biotics and other personal medication.

 It’s a very humble request for getting your travel insurance before flying to Nepal.
 The chances of illness, flight cancellation, and baggage loss cannot be ignored.
 Sometimes, a high-altitude trail like Everest Base camp might need helicopter rescue.
-Thus, getting the travel insurance of the entire family before you fly to Nepal is important.
+Thus, getting travel insurance for the entire family before you fly to Nepal is important.

 Prepare for the trek

-Firstly, do maintain good physical fitness of yourself and your family.
+Firstly, do maintain good physical fitness for yourself and your family.
 Make them train with some cardiovascular exercise like running, jogging, summing, etc. prior to the hike.
 Go for some short hikes around your home county and know what you can expect.
 Online research, shopping, and the right packing are all very important.

 Choose the right season

 If you travel to Nepal in Monsoon, the rain-shadow region of Mustang and Manang will be the best alternatives.
-In winter, only aim for lower altitude trek around Kathmandu and Pokhara.
+In winter, only aim for lower altitude treks around Kathmandu and Pokhara.
 Your kid might not be able to bear the freezing winter temperature in the mountains.